When you sign-up through links on our site, we may earn an affiliate commission. Learn more >

-Four regular season NFL games are scheduled to be played in the U.K in 2019:
+Four regular-season NFL games have been played in the U.K in 2019:

-Another international game has been scheduled for the 2019 season, this one in Mexico:
+Another international game for the 2019 season, is the one in Mexico:

 The UFC has become a global powerhouse in the last ten years, and that mostly has to do with the popularity of its international fighters.